couchbase/kafka-connect-couchbase/README.md

 ### Alternatively, Run the Connector with Class Loader Isolation

-Kafka version 0.11.0 (and Confluent 3.3.0) introduced a mechanism for plugin class path isolation.
+Apache Kafka version 0.11.0 (and Confluent Platform 3.3.0) introduced a mechanism for plugin class path isolation.
 To take advantage of this feature, edit the connect worker config file (the `connect-*.properties` file in the above commands).
 Modify the `plugin.path` property to include the parent directory of